HarshBatra/OrderEase/README.md

 **Tagline:** _"Where Convenience Meets Deliciousness."_

 **Description:**
 OrderEase is a modern canteen order management system designed to simplify food ordering and streamline operations.
-From placing orders to tracking status in real time, it ensures a hassle-free experience for customers, staff, and admins alike.
+From placing orders to tracking status, it ensures a hassle-free experience for customers, staff, and admins alike.

 ---